Spring and Summer Tick Seasons

 The Spring and Summer Seasons are High Awareness months for ticks.
 Many states throughout the United States have joined efforts in fighting a war against the tick apocalypse.

 There are many different species of ticks and depending upon your geographical location, you are more likely to encounter different ones.
 Ticks are widely distributed by animals over many thousands of miles.

 Preppers Should Always Be Aware

 Doomsday Preppers are likely to be outside more often than the average person.
-They’re likelihood of encountering ticks are elevated.
-Preppers that become exposed to a ticks bite can lead to severe health complication or even death.
+The likelihood of encountering ticks are elevated.
+Preppers that become exposed to a ticks bite can lead to severe health complications or even death.
 In a Doomsday situation where appropriate medical treatment may not be readily available, this can be devastating.
 Ticks commonly attach themselves to animals to feed upon.
 As the animal migrates, so will the tick.

 Some common ticks to look out for

 A common tick found East of the Rocky Mountains and Pacific Coast is the American Dog Tick. ( Dermacentor Variabilis ) The American Dog Tick transmits Tularemia and Rocky Mountain Spotted Fever.
 Another name for the Dog Tick is Wood Tick.
 The adult female of the species are most likely to bite humans.

 Another species of tick that one may encounter is the Brown Dog Tick (Rhipicephalus sanguineus) This type of tick is found World Wide.
 It can transmit Rocky Mountain Spotted Fever.
 Dogs are the typical host for this species but it will also bite humans and other species of animals.